Provisionals:

 DuraTemps Provisionals

-Depending on the situation, provisionals can be used either before preparation or after.
+Depending on the situation, provisionals can be used either before or after preparation.
 The critical consideration is to gain this information before the final restorations are fabricated.
-The actual fabrication of the provisional can either be done chairside using a matrix from the provided wax-up or can be done with lab fabricated temps.
-There are clear benefits to using lab-fabricated provisionals such as DuraTemps by Burbank Dental Lab.
+The actual fabrication of the provisional can be done chairside using a matrix from the provided wax-up or with lab-fabricated temporaries.
+There are clear benefits to using lab-fabricated provisionals such as DuraTemp by Burbank Dental Lab.

 These benefits include: